RecallIO/chatwithmemory-py/README.md

 # RecallIO Chat

 This project provides a simple desktop chat application built with Tkinter.
-It connects to OpenAI and RecallIO, storing your messages and recalling summarized memories relevant to your input.
+It connects to OpenAI and RecallIO, storing your messages and recalling factual knowledge relevant to your input.

 ## Setup
 =======